adwitiyashukla/synapse/README.md

 ├── .github/workflows/      CI, and a six-hourly ping that keeps the Space awake └── Dockerfile              node build stage, then python runtime
 ```

-## The live demo

-The Hugging Face Space runs the same code with `DEMO_MODE=true`, which adds a guest
-endpoint that creates a throwaway account and copies the seeded knowledge base at the
-database layer.
-A visitor gets working retrieval on their first message without a single
-embedding call.

-Since the whole thing runs on a free tier, it is capped: 12 messages an hour per visitor,
-5 guest sessions an hour per address, and 200 messages a day across everyone.
-Guest
-accounts older than 12 hours are deleted on startup.
-Space storage is wiped on restart, so
-the sample document is re-indexed automatically each time the container boots, and a
-scheduled GitHub Action pings it every six hours so it never goes to sleep and makes a
-visitor wait for a cold start.

 ## Stack